-By ‘quiet’ I mean the anti-Dreamworks of yak-yak that drives you crazy when you’re listening to it in the background.
-These films will help a child to feel calm rather than revved up, especially if viewed without fizzy drink and choc-tops.
+By ‘quiet’ I mean the anti-DreamWorks of yak-yak.
+The following films will help a child to feel calm rather than revved up.

 These quiet movies are set close to nature, feature classical soundtracks relatively little (if any) dialogue.
 (For some reason the mother is usually absent.)

 Please bear in mind that by ‘quiet’ I don’t necessarily mean ‘appropriate for all kids all of the time’.
 Quite the reverse.
 Some of these quiet films are confronting, because when something horrible does happen in a quiet film, it feels all the worse for being isolated from all that babble.
 That said, my 8-year-old daughter has seen all of them numerous times, and she saw some of them when she was quite young.
 She tends to absorb story to the extent to which she can understand.

 Some of these stories are not for children specifically.
 Your idea of ‘for children’ may differ from mine.